Rishpan/Rishpan/README.md

 # Rishpan

 Hi, my name is Rishab Pangal.
-I'm a current MS in CS student at the University of Massachusetts Amherst.
+I’m currently an MS in CS student at the University of Massachusetts Amherst, with experience in Python, JavaScript, TypeScript, and AWS development.

 ## Group Projects